trevren11/mongoPoki/Readme.md

     // do some work here with the database. collection = db.collection('pokemon');
-    collection.insert(pokemon, function (err, result) {
+    collection.remove(); // Remove anything that was there before collection.insert(pokemon, function (err, result) {
       if (err) {
         console.log(err);